lawnjelly/godot-lportal/README.md

 Once this structure is set up in the scene graph:
 * Convert the parent of the rooms to an LRoomManager node
-* At game / level start, call 'convert' method on the LRoomManager.
+* At game / level start, call 'rooms_convert' method on the LRoomManager.
 This will convert room and portal spatials to LRooms and LPortals, and make portals 2 way.
-* Call 'set_camera()' on LRoomManager to set which camera is used for visibility determination (this is useful for debugging)
+* Call 'rooms_set_camera()' on LRoomManager to set which camera is used for visibility determination (this is useful for debugging)

-That's pretty much it for now.
-There will also be calls to help determine which room the camera starts in, it just defaults to the first room for now.
-I'll try and figure a way of automatically tracking the camera room.
+Dynamic objects (DOBs) like players, boxes etc are handled slightly differently.
+You currently can maintain them outside the roomlist, but instead of adding them to the rooms directly, you call:
+* `void register_dob(Node * pDOB);`
+to register with room system, so the DOB will be culled as part of the system.
+* `bool update_dob(Node * pDOB);`
+each frame you move the DOB to keep it up to date within the system.
+This will automatically move the DOB between rooms when it crosses portals.

+I may also add the option of having the system automatically update the dob, instead of having to call update manually.
+I only didn't do this initially because you might want dynamic objects to go to sleep when they aren't moving, so there is no need to update in the system.